qili0547/Varying-coefficient-model-adaptive-randomization/README.md

 ------------------------------------------------
 Please refer to the paper:
 ------------------------------------------------
 Qi, L., Sun, Y. and Gilbert, P. B. (2016).
-Generalized Semiparametric Varying-Coefficient Model for Longitudinal Data with Applications to Adaptive Treatment Randomizations.
+Generalized Semiparametric Varying-Coeffifficient Model for Longitudinal Data with Applications to Adaptive Treatment Randomizations.
 To appear in Biometrics.